Connecting to the electricity network and choosing an electricity supplier.

 The connection process can be quite lengthy as it requires significant planning and design and may require planning permission or approval from landowners.
 If you are planning to build a new property, you should contact NIE Networks as soon as possible.

-The Consumer Council has produced a simple guide to explain how to switch electricity supplier.
-Click here to download the guide or contact the Consumer Council on our freephone number 0800 121 6022 to request a copy.
+We have produced a simple guide to explain how to switch electricity supplier.
+Click here to download the guide or contact us on freephone number 0800 121 6022 to request a copy.

 Find out more about switching energy supplier by watching our short video.